therion23/logikey/README.md

 Most important, ~/.logilink/device contains the device string that the article above taught you (you did read it, right?) - mine contains "MOSART Semi.
 2.4G Keyboard Mouse", so that should give you a hint.

+Finally, just put the logikey binary somewhere in your PATH and run logilink in the background.

 You can always file any suggestion as an issue here, as long as you keep in mind this is a tutorial, not something to just deploy.